fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 <br>
 In the second experiment, we test policies trained using SPOTA, i.e., applying domain randomization.
-**left video**: a policy learned with SPOTA&mdash; tested on the nominal system
+**Left video**: a policy learned with SPOTA&mdash; tested on the nominal system.
-**right video**: the same policy learned with SPOTA&mdash; tested with a modified ball (the ball was cut open and filled with paper, the remaining glue makes the ball roll uneven)
+**Right video**: the same policy learned with SPOTA&mdash; tested with a modified ball (the ball was cut open and filled with paper, the remaining glue makes the ball roll unevenly).
 <center>
 <video width="301" src="/assets/vid/2019-02-28/SPOTA_nominal_stabilizing.mov" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen muted loop controls></video>

 <video width="301" src="/assets/vid/2019-02-28/SPOTA_heavier_ball_stablilizing.mov" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen muted loop controls></video>
 </center>

-> Disclaimer: despite a dead band in the servo motors' voltage commands, noisy velocity signals from the ball detection, and (minor) nonlinearities in the dynamics this stabilizing task can also be solve by tuning the gains of a PD-controller while executing real-world trails.
+> Disclaimer: despite a dead band in the servo motors' voltage commands, noisy velocity signals from the ball detection, and (minor) nonlinearities in the dynamics this stabilizing task can also be solved by tuning the gains of a PD-controller while executing real-world trials.
 Furthermore, after a careful parameter estimation, we are able to learn this task for the nominal system in simulation using PPO.
 However, the resulting policy is sensitive to model uncertainties (e.g., testing with a different ball).

 ---